 There are lots of difficult issues that can arise when a school is implementing Dr. Greene's approach...and there are some students with whom it's harder to use the model than others.
 This section contains some very important podcasts.

 Collaborating With Parents

 One of the biggest hurdles in helping behaviorally challenging kids at school is collaborating with their parents.
-These programs should help!
+These podcasts should help!

 Anytown High School

 Anytown High School is a real urban high school with real staff and real challenging students with real unsolved problems...and, over the course of 20 sessions, the staff at Anytown learned how to implement Dr. Greene's model -- and overcome various hurdles -- on live podcasts!
 These sessions are a great way to learn about the process, sequence, and challenges of implementing the model in a school.